aaronalbinson/fresh/src/pages/rules.md

       Replica trophies cost £175 + delivery + VAT each.

-      Once winners are announced online on Tuesday 31 March and Thursday 2 April, replicas must be ordered by no later than Friday 10 April.
-Enquires should be emailed to:\
+      As the date winners will be announced are TBA, we will ensure to keep you updated on enquiry deadlines for replica trophies.
+Enquires should be emailed to:

       <mailto:paula@freshawards.co.uk>